canjs/can-derive/README.md

 up-to-date with a source list.

 For example, a todo list might contain items with a `completed` property.
-Traditionally `can.List.filter` enables you to return a new `can.List` containing only "completed" items.
+Traditionally `can.List.filter` enables you to create a new `can.List` containing only "completed" items.
 However, if the source list were to change in any way - for instance via an "add" or "remove" - the filtered `can.List` of "completed" items may become an innaccurate representation